matthiasbock/gEDA.js/README.md

 You can drag'n'drop elements on the canvas, arrange them, inter-connect them and export your schematic in SVG format.

 Prototype is the C/C++ based gEDA project.
-Also the gEDA/gaf (*.sch, *.sym) file formats shall be supported.
+Also the gEDA/gaf (*.sch, *.sym) file formats shall be supported for import/export.
-Includes tools to import elements from QElectroTech.
+Includes tools to import elements from QElectroTech project.
-Tools to auto-layout and prepare proto-board milling shall be developed.
+Tools to auto-layout and export G-Code for board milling (CNC) machines as well as pick'n'place (board populating) machines shall be developed.

 Contributors/contributions welcome!